Bilingual education at the Visser 't Hooft Lyceum

 Bilingual education aims to prepare students well for an increasingly international society.
 That requires knowledge of languages, as well as knowledge of Europe and experience with the countries around us.
 So bilingual education has 2 important goals: improving language skills and providing a European and international perspective.
 Language thus becomes embedded in a broad, internationally-oriented context.
 Bilingual education prepares you well for higher and university education in the Netherlands, but particularly abroad.
 Having command of two languages sharpens your mind and gives you tools and skills to learn and study.
 We call that empowerment.

 From the first year, you choose bilingual education.
 In the junior school, that means that you do more than half of your courses in English.
-These include history, maths, biology, religious education, drawing and gym.
+These include history, maths, biology, religious education, drawing and gymnastics.
 You start classes in English from the very first day.
 ‘Immersion’ really is the best way.
 Of course, the teachers take time to explain everything.
 At the start, they also use Dutch words where necessary to help you.
-And don’t forget: nearly everyone is just embarking on bilingual education, so don’t worry if your English isn’t so good.
+And don’t forget: nearly everyone is just embarking on bilingual education, so don’t worry if your English isn’t that good yet.

 Most courses in the 4th year are exam subjects.
 These are tested in Dutch.
+For students from abroad we have to consider that.
 As a bilingual education student, you are also prepared for the IB exam (International Baccelaureate).
 This makes it easier for you to access to many universities abroad.
 The other courses given in English are Social Studies, Global Perspectives and Religious Education.
 You also write your dissertation in English.

 In recent years, our success rate has been 100%, both for the Cambridge checkpoint exam in year three and for the IB